You must have a license before you can grow

 - If you intend to produce agricultural hemp seed, you also need an agricultural hemp seed license.

-Oregon law now requires a background check for hemp growers.
-To meet the new requirements, all key participants must complete a background check.
+Oregon law (since 2022) requires a background check for hemp growers.
+To meet the requirements, all key participants must complete a background check.
 This includes fingerprinting.
 Only those with no felony drug convictions in the last 10 years will be eligible to be licensed to grow hemp.

-ODA was waiting for federal approval to conduct background checks.
-As of May 6th, we were able to find a path forward.
-If your application has been submitted to ODA and is complete, you should receive an email with detailed instructions on next steps.
+If your application has been submitted to ODA and is complete, you will receive an email with detailed instructions on next steps.
 Be sure to check your emails.
 If you don't receive that email, please email the hemp program directly.

 For more information on what a key participant and ownership interest are, visit the hemp rules and read the definitions.